TheNoobInventor/lego-ev3-segway/README.md

     while not condition:
         yield

-As shown in the figure below, the `update_action()` generator encloses the segway's MQTT and Beacon modes of operation.
+As shown in the figure below, the `update_action()` generator contains the segway's MQTT and Beacon modes of operation.
 The respective steps for each mode are covered in the subsequent subsections.

 <p align='center'>
   <img src=docs/images/update_action.png>
 </p>

 #### MQTT mode for directional control with Node-RED

 The flow chart below summarizes the steps to run the segway in MQTT mode to achieve directional control using Node-RED.

 <p align='center'>
   <img src=docs/images/mqtt_mode.png>
 </p>

-It was established in the update_action() [subsection](#update_action-generator-function) that the segway MQTT client is subscribed to the **'nodered/commands'** topic.
+It was established in the initializations [subsection](#initializations) that the segway MQTT client is subscribed to the **'nodered/commands'** topic.
 The client checks for messages sent from Node-RED, via the MQTT broker, by calling the `umqtt` function, `check_msg()` function at the start of the `update_action()` generator as shown in the following snippet.

 ```
 # Check for messages from the MQTT broker